monojit18/Open-Network-Aggregator/README.md

 - Post approval, same image is deployed to **GKE (Pre-Prod)** environment
 - A test and feedback cycle is performed.
 Post successful testing an **Approval Workflow** **is** initiated for DevOps/Production admin before moving to **Production** environment

-A test and feedback cycle is performed.
-Post successful testing same image is deployed to **GKE (Production)** environment

 ## References